GuenterQuast/picoCosmo/README.md

 ## Program Execution

-To run `picoCosmo` from the graphical interface, create the subdirecotry `picoCosmo` in your home directory, where modified configurations and output are stored:
+To run *picoCosmo* from the graphical interface, create the subdirecotry *picoCosmo* in your home directory, where modified configurations and output are stored:

      cd
      mkdir picoCosmo

-Now you are ready to execute the graphical interface of `picoCosmo`:
+Now you are ready to execute the graphical interface of *picoCosmo*:

     <picoCosmo install directory>/CosmoGui.py

-Alternatively you may change to the `picoCosmo` installation directory
+Alternatively you may change to the *picoCosmo* installation directory

     cd  <picoCosmo install directory>

-and start `./runCosmo.py`  from the command line.
+and start *./runCosmo.py*  from the command line.

-Both scripts are controlled by an input file in `.yaml` format, `./runCosmo xxx.daq`, which specifies the configuration:
+Both scripts are controlled by an input file in *.daq*` format, which specifies the
+configuration:

   - Cosmo.daq : configuration for Cosmo-Panels
   - Kanne.daq : configuration for Kamiokanne